onflow/flow/docs/content/kitty-items/modify.md

 Because you changed the smart contract for Kitty Items, you have to redeploy it to the emulator.
 Run the following command in your terminal, inside the root folder:

+> **Note**: You will notice that the previous script execution finished once all services successfully started.
+You do not need to stop the previous process.
+You can run the next command in the same terminal wihtout impact on the services running in the background.

 ```sh
 npm run update:emulator
 ```